micromaomao/blog/content/maochat/en.md

 T: <span class="generated">That's a tough one, there are so many characters I like!
 If I had to pick just one, it would probably be Yuki Nagato from Haruhi Suzumiya &hellip; <i>(40 more words of explanation)</i></span>
 </pre>

 This was still using the &lsquo;legacy&rsquo; (according to OpenAI) text completion API, hence the explicit chat dialogue label.
-At this point I already realized that I could use [text embeddings](https://platform.openai.com/docs/guides/embeddings) to search for the most relevant information and choose the most relevant "notes" to show (if I had more than the context window would fit), and planned to do that when implementing this.

 This approach worked well with recalling (known) information &mdash; this was not surprising given that the model is explicitly designed with this use case in mind.
 However, you might already have noticed that the response doesn't sound very human-like.
 Things gets worse with the new [chat completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), presumably due to more chatbot-like fine-tuning, and the fact that the model is always given the label "assistant" for its messages (I could not find any way to change this).
 We will talk about this new API later on, but here is one example:

 <div class="chat-interaction">
   <label>SYSTEM</label>